unpoller/unpoller/integrations/influxunifi/examples/MANUAL.md

     interval               default: 30s
         How often to poll the controller for updated client and device data.
-        The UniFi Controller only updates traffic stats about every 30 seconds.
+        The UniFi Controller only updates traffic stats about every 30-60 seconds.
+        Only works if "mode" (below) is "influx" - other modes do not use interval.

     debug                  default: false
         This turns on time stamps and line numbers in logs, outputs a few extra